ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ### Task Links

 To include a link back to the SOAR task, add the following information to your inline template.
-Unfortunetely, this cannot be added to a template defined in your app.config file.
+Unfortunately, this cannot be added to a template defined in your app.config file.

 ```
 "Task: <a target='_blank' href='{{{{ template_helper.generate_task_url({inc_id}, {task_id}) }}}}'>{task_name}</a>".format(inc_id=incident.id, task_id=task.id, task_name=task.name)